New Haven Car Accident Attorneys Helping Collision Victims Recover from Serious Traumatic Injuries

 Keep in mind, in each of these cases, the process of securing just compensation will typically involve filing a claim under the at-fault driver’s auto insurance policy.
 We discuss some important facts regarding auto accident insurance claims below.

 - Your Vehicle’s Manufacturer – Vehicle defects play a role in a significant number of car accidents.
-Vehicle manufacturers can be held “strictly liable” for defect-related crashes under the law of products liability.
+Vehicle manufacturers can be held “strictly liable” for defect-related crashes under the law of product defect liability.

 - Another Vehicle’s Manufacturer – Even if your car wasn’t the one that was defective, you could still have a claim against the manufacturer of the other vehicle involved in the crash.